wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD SYAZWI BIN ISA/README.md

 - RedBus and Lazada demonstrated exceptional performance.
 - Shopee performed well but showed minor responsiveness issues.
 All platforms passed the smoke test with an overall success rate of 97.97%, confirming their stability under minimal load conditions.

+## 🎥 Video Demonstration
+A detailed walkthrough of the test execution and result analysis is available on YouTube:
+[coming soon]